 Central Penn has various student services available to support students through their educational experience.
 Services include tutoring, library resources, career services, advising, counseling, disability services, on campus housing for traditional students, student activities, and technology services.
 Research indicates that students who are involved tend to have a greater support system and take advantage of more opportunities.
-All students are encouraged to become involved with out of classroom experiences.
+All students are encouraged to become involved in out of classroom experiences.
 While services are available to all students, housing at the Summerdale Campus is limited to traditional students.
 If you are experiencing challenges or have questions, please contact us so we can assist you in becoming familiar with Central Penn resources.

 The Summerdale Campus offers the following services for all students.
 The Scoozi Café is open during the week for breakfast, lunch, and dinner.
 The Student Union, in the Advanced Technology Education Center (ATEC), offers snack machines and a place to study or just relax between classes.
 Computers are available for student use in ATEC room 300 and in the Charles "T" Jones Leadership Library.
-An ATM machine is located in the lower level of the ATEC.
 Stamps can be purchased in the Student Services office in Bollinger Hall.